Application-Defined Receive Side Dispatching on the NIC: Evaluation

 \subsubsection{Multiple PingPong Applications}

-To show \sysname's ability to simultaneously support multiple applications, we use two different requests matching different rules to emulate multiple PingPong applications.
+To show \sysname's ability to simultaneously support multiple applications, we use two different messages matching different rules to emulate \textit{multiple} PingPong applications.

-\Para{Multiple applications with varied request formats.} As we have shown in \S\ref{sssec:mb_single}, \sysname processing latency increases as the number of skip-and-checks increases.
-To show the impact of collocating requests with different processing latencies, we configure two different dispatch rules: we set the number of skip-and-checks to 2 (APP0) and 48 (APP1).
+\Para{Multiple applications with varied message formats.} As we have shown in \S\ref{sssec:mb_single}, \sysname processing latency increases as the number of skip-and-matches increases.
+To show the impact of collocating messages with different processing latencies, we configure two different dispatch rules: we set the number of skip-and-matches to 2 (APP0) and 48 (APP1).

 Running them separately gives us a throughput of 15.7\si{M}rps and 3.37\si{M}rps, which are bottlenecked at DMA and RSD respectively.
 To leave enough DMA processing capability, we fix APP0's target rate to 7\si{M}rps and gradually increase APP1's target rate.
 As in Figure~\ref{expfig:qn_multi_app_tput}, when increasing APP1's rate from 0 to 2.5\si{M}rps, APP0's achieved throughput decreases slightly and latency increases.
-This is because \sysname shards incoming requests into different RSDs by hashing request IDs, which delays APP0's processing.
-As APP1's rate reaches to 3\si{M}rps, APP0's latency increases by 1.46$\times$, since requests start to queue up at RSD processing.
-This is the result of \sysname's design choice of being work-conserving rather than providing strong isolation between different requests.
+This is because \sysname shards incoming messages into different RSDs by hashing message IDs, which delays APP0's processing.
+As APP1's rate reaches 3\si{M}rps from 2.5\si{M}rps, APP0's latency increases by 1.43$\times$, since messages start to queue up at RSD processing.
+This is the result of \sysname's design choice of being work-conserving rather than providing strong isolation between different messages.

-\Para{Support of disruption-free reconfiguration.} We configure two applications to send requests at 5\si{Gbps} constantly.
+\Para{Support of disruption-free reconfiguration.} We configure two applications to send messages at 5\si{Gbps} constantly.
 Individual response rates are measured at traffic generator with 0.1 \si{s} granularity.
 As Figure~\ref{expfig:disruption_free_reconf} shows, APP 1's rate drops to 0 when it starts to reconfigure at 1\si{s}, while APP 0's rate is still maintained at 5 \si{Gbps}.
-After this 2-\si{s} reconfiguration, APP 1's rate recovers to 5 \si{Gbps}, which demonstrates \sysname's support of disruption-free reconfiguration at runtime.
+After this 1.5-\si{s} reconfiguration, APP 1's rate recovers to 5 \si{Gbps}, which demonstrates \sysname's support of disruption-free reconfiguration at runtime.